materialsproject/pymatgen-db/docs_rst/index.rst

 The format of the configuration file `db.json` is given :doc:`on this page <dbconfig>`.

-For more advanced queries, you can use the :class:`matgendb.query_engine.QueryEngine` class for which a default alias is provided at the root package.
+For more advanced queries, you can use the :class:`pymatgen.db.query_engine.QueryEngine` class for which a default alias is provided at the root package.
 Some examples are as follows::

-    >>> from matgendb import QueryEngine
+    >>> from pymatgen.db import QueryEngine
     >>> qe = QueryEngine()

     #Print the task id and formula of all entries in the database.